 10. Individuals’ rights and how to exercise them

 Personal data is any information relating to an identified or identifiable living person.
-IFC processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+IFC Group processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.

 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.

 As a B2B operation we only require basic personal data from individuals working for or with client companies.
 This is limited to name, title, address, contact number, contact email, company.
 In circumstances where upon invoice, personal financial details are provided by you to us, we will also store these details.

 We will use any data associated with your record, for example the type of service you received, any reasons for wanting that service, the value of the service and the success of that service, for internal processing (business analysis) and improving of our service offers.

 3 - Security - how do we protect your data

 We take the security of all the data we hold very seriously.
 We adhere to internationally recognised documentary control standards within the wider framework of ISO 9001:2015.
 We have a framework of policies, procedures and training in place covering data protection, confidentiality and security and we regularly review the appropriateness of the measures we have in place to keep the data we hold secure.